 24 “Now the one who had received one valuable coin came and said, ‘Master, I knew that you are a hard man.
 You harvest grain where you haven’t sown.
 You gather crops where you haven’t spread seed.
 25 So I was afraid.
 And I hid my valuable coin in the ground.
 Here, you have what’s yours.’
 26 “His master replied, ‘You evil and lazy servant!
 You knew that I harvest grain where I haven’t sown and that I gather crops where I haven’t spread seed?
 27 In that case, you should have turned my money over to the bankers, so that when I returned, you could give me what belonged to me with interest.”

-If you have been given the gift of leadership then lead.
-There is a way to lead a congregation faithfully as a pastor let us explore a few key things to keep in mind.
+If you have been given the gift of leadership, then lead.
+There is a way to shepherd a congregation faithfully as a pastor let us explore a few key things to keep in mind.

 Christian leaders place God first.